pravega/pravega/documentation/src/docs/segment-store-service.md

 The diagram above depicts these steps (note the step numbers may not match, but the order is the same):

 1. **Segment Store** receives read request with params: Segment Name, Read Offset, Max-Length.
-    1. **Segment Store** determines the ContainerId for the given Segment and verifies if it is Leader for given **Segment Container**.
+    1. **Segment Store** determines the Container ID for the given Segment and verifies if it is Leader for given **Segment Container**.
 If not, it returns an appropriate error code.
     2. **Segment Store** delegates request to the **Segment Container** instance.
 2. **Segment Container** verifies that the Segment belongs to that Container and that it actually exists.
 If not, it returns an appropriate error code to the client.
-    - During this process, it also get an existing Segment Id or assigns a new one (by using the **Segment Mapper** component).
+    - During this process, it also gets an existing Segment ID or assigns a new one (by using the **Segment Mapper** component).
 3. **Segment Container** delegates the request to its _Read Index_, which processes the read as described in the [Read Index](#read-index) section, by issuing Reads from **Storage** (for data that is not in the **Cache**), and querying/updating the **Cache** as needed.

 ## Synchronization with Tier 2 (Storage Writer)